ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 * The built-in preprocessing tools _can_ be overridden with non-gcc equivalents.
-However, this is highly impractical to do as preprocessing featurs are highly dependent on the iodiosyncracies and features of the gcc toolchain.
+However, this is highly impractical to do as preprocessing features are highly dependent on the idiosyncrasies and features of the gcc toolchain.

 #### Example Test Compiler Tooling